 Your humble blogger, Toby Elwin, will run a concurrent session on Social Media: Fight, Flight or Friend

 I am honored for a spot in a lineup of a group of battle-tested professionals undaunted in our on-going struggle to help organizations and people develop excellence.
-I can not imagine a better group of people to be around, to think with, and to learn from.
+I can not imagine a better group of people to be around, think with, and learn from.

 Does organization development have a public relations issue?
 A branding issue?
 An academic ivory-tower-issue?

 What a topic rife for dialogue amongst our navel-gazing brethren: ask 10 people what OD means half mention drug addiction, well those in and around OD do use the term intervention, the rest: unsure.
 So, who do we help?